 Christa Wong is the office manager of Posner, Craig, Stein.

 Ms. Wong graduated from Ryerson University with a degree in urban and regional planning in 2003.
 Before joining Posner, Craig, Stein, for over 14 years, Ms. Wong served as a senior executive assistant at Lockyer, Campbell, Posner.
 She is knowledgeable in all areas of Ontario’s criminal court system and provides thoughtful guidance and assistance to the lawyers and clients of the firm.
 She is an exceptional manager.
 Ms. Wong is fluent in the Cantonese language and can be reached at +1.416.391.2118 ext.
 228.

-Michelle Chen is a legal assistant and accounting clerk at Posner, Craig, Stein.
+Sontauna Rapsch is a paralegal at Posner, Craig, Stein.

 Ms. Rapsch became interested in a career in law after taking an Introduction to Law course at Dalhousie University.
 After transferring to the University of Guelph, Ms. Rapsch received her Bachelor of Arts in the Criminal Justice and Public Policy program, which lead her to Centennial College’s accelerated paralegal program.
 She received her Diploma in 2017 and shortly thereafter became licensed and has been working in the sphere of criminal law ever since.
 She is often the first point of contact for clients and provides essential administrative support for all members of the firm.
 She can be reached at +1.416.391.2118 ext.
 245.